TrueBlocks/trueblocks-core/docs/content/chifra/accounts.md

   addrs - one or more addresses (0x...) to process

 Flags:
-      --clean         clean (i.e. remove duplicate appearances) from monitors --delete        delete a monitor, but do not remove it --undelete      undelete a previously deleted monitor
+      --delete        delete a monitor, but do not remove it --undelete      undelete a previously deleted monitor
-      --remove        remove a previously deleted monitor
-      --decache       removes a monitor and all associated data from the cache --list          list monitors in the cache (--verbose for more detail) --watch         continually scan for new blocks and extract data for monitored addresses -s, --sleep float   seconds to sleep between monitor passes (default 14) -x, --fmt string    export format, one of [none|json*|txt|csv] -v, --verbose       enable verbose (increase detail with --log_level)
+      --remove        remove a previously deleted monitor -C, --clean         clean (i.e. remove duplicate appearances) from monitors -D, --decache       removes a monitor and all associated data from the cache -l, --list          list monitors in the cache (--verbose for more detail) -w, --watch         continually scan for new blocks and extract data for monitored addresses -s, --sleep float   seconds to sleep between monitor passes (default 14) -x, --fmt string    export format, one of [none|json*|txt|csv] -v, --verbose       enable verbose (increase detail with --log_level)